Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Stochastic multilevel emulation of the Athena simulator

+To judge relative performance of each emulator we propose using two metrics.
+The first is root mean squared error (RMSE), comparing the unseen simulator realisations to the emulator predictive mean.
+The second performance measure is a proper scoring rule; we use the scoring rule given in Equation~($27$) of \cite{Gneiting2007}.
+This scoring rule has also been used in the emulator literature \citep{Binois2018, Baker2020a}.
+A larger score suggests better fit.

-Using $100$ independently generated validation data points, the MSE (on the probit scale on which the emulator was constructed) for HetGP was $0.0315$ whereas SML achieved an MSE of $0.0272$.
-The score for HetGP was $166$ and for SML the score was $254$ (again, on the probit scale).
-Since we transformed the availability to construct emulators on an unbounded space, we should also check how predictions perform on the original scale (transforming back to values in the range $(0,1)$).
+Using $100$ independently generated validation data points, the RMSE (on the probit scale) for HetGP was $0.181$, whereas SML achieved an RMSE of $0.156$.
+The score for HetGP was $238$ and for SML the score was $254$ (probit scale).
+Since we transformed the availability to construct emulators on an unbounded space, we should also check how predictions perform on the $[0,1]$ scale.
 Using an inverse-probit transformation on the mean function provides a sensible point estimate of availability.
-Comparing the MSE on the original scale we observe an MSE of $6.00\times 10^{-4}$ for HetGP, and under SML the MSE is reduced to $4.66\times 10^{-4}$.
-Hence, SML achieves better MSE and score here than HetGP for the Athena model, suggesting it is a better emulator.
-Further, our MAP estimate of $\rho$ is $\hat{\rho} = 0.63$, suggesting that the cheap version of the Athena simulator is moderately correlated with the more expensive version, despite the different wind farm topologies.
+Comparing the MSE on the original scale we observe an RMSE of $0.0272$ for HetGP, and under SML this is reduced to $0.0198$.
+Hence, SML achieves better RMSE and score here than HetGP for the Athena model, suggesting it is a better emulator.
+Further, our MAP estimate of $\rho$ is $\hat{\rho} = 0.51$.
+This suggests a moderate correlation between the two versions of Athena.
+The additional information extracted from cheap simulations has improved our emulation with little computational cost.
+It took $5.7$ seconds to fit HetGP and $29.6$ seconds to fit SML on a laptop with $4 \times 2.40\,\text{GHz}$ processors and $8\,\text{GB}$ RAM.
+Although SML took more time to fit, in real terms this is about $30$ seconds of computation time -- less than a single expensive run of Athena.
+Both timings are for a total of $3$ fits of the emulator.
+We performed $3$ fits to prevent choosing a local mode as the MAP estimate.

-\subsection{Emulator Validation}
+\subsection{Emulator validation}

-In order to check the validity of the emulators, we will implement some of the graphical diagnostics proposed by \citet{Bastos09}.
+To validate the emulators, we will implement some graphical diagnostics proposed by \citet{Bastos09}.
 Since we model the (transformed) simulator outputs by a Gaussian process, the Cholesky errors (CEs) should form a random sample from a $\mathcal{N}(0, 1)$ distribution (approximately).
 If the posterior mean and variance are well suited to the simulator, the validation data should lie in a horizontal band, centred at $0$, with approximately $95\%$ of points in the interval $(-1.96, 1.96)$.
-We can also compare empirical quantiles of the CEs against theoretical quantiles -- we do this via coverage plots which compare the proportion of CEs in the $100(1-\alpha)\%$ prediction interval against the expected proportion.
+We also compare empirical quantiles of the CEs against theoretical quantiles -- we do this via coverage plots which compare the proportion of CEs in the $100(1-\alpha)\%$ prediction interval against the expected proportion.